-For instance, if you weigh 100kg (15 stone 10 pounds), losing just 10kg (22 pounds) can make a big difference to your pain.
+For instance, if you weigh 100kg (15 stone 10 pounds), losing just 10kg (22 pounds) can make a big difference to your pain and improve physical function.
 If you have rheumatoid and psoriatic arthritis, being overweight means that your arthritis is much less likely to respond to medicines and go into remission.
 People with rheumatoid and psoriatic arthritis also have a higher risk of cardiovascular disease, so keeping to a healthy weight is even more important for them.